Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 Elmer Wayne Henley was later portrayed in the second season of Netflix’s serial killer crime drama Mindhunter.
 His character was played by actor Robert Aramayo, best known for his role in HBO’s Game of Thrones.

 But Brooks lived a far quieter life behind bars.
-He regularly refused interviews and he chose not to correspond much with Henley.
-Brooks later died in prison in 2020 of COVID-19.
+He regularly refused interviews, and he chose not to correspond with Henley often.
+Brooks died in prison of COVID-19 in 2020.

-As for Dean Corll, his legacy remains infamous as ever and he’s remembered as one of the most notorious serial killers in Texas history.
+As for Dean Corll, his legacy remains as infamous as ever, and he’s remembered as one of the most notorious serial killers in Texas history.
 And many who knew him probably want to forget that they ever did.

 author